ircnet-website/www.IRCnet.net/connecting.md

 servers you can access using the IP address you're currently using.
 Since your IP is used as your ident on the web chat, this also works using the web clients.

-Example output using a German IP:
+Example output (probably outdated) using a German IP:

     * You are talking on #ircnet
     <ente> !servers